subquery/documentation/docs/subquery_network/delegators/rewards.md

 ![Token economic flow](/assets/img/network/token_economy.png)

-## How to select what Node Operators to delegate to
+## How to select what Node Operators to delegate to?

 You need to assess a few things when deciding on what Node Operator to choose.
+For instance:
+- Having SSL enabled
+- Having an ENS. (aka social credibility is enabled)
+- Having a frequent Era Reward Collection period
+- Being active in the Discord community
+- Having a high NOCR (Node Operator Commission Rate)

 Node Operators set a Node Operator’s Commission Rate (NOCR) which is the percentage Node Operators earn.
 Therefore, a lower NOCR will be more attractive for Delegators as a larger percentage of rewards is shared between Delegators.